jdial1/Phone-Controlled-RC-Car/README.md

 ------------------------
 1.Start Hotspot on phone and wait for Pi Zero to connect

-2. use netIO to control car
+2.Use netIO to control car